What is Medicare Advantage?

 I’m still confused.
 Is there someone else I could talk to – or somewhere else I could go for more information?

-See a local insurance agent, Call 1-800-MEDICARE and/or visit www.medicare.gov. or contact your health care provider's office.
+See a local insurance agent, Call 1-800-MEDICARE and/or visit www.medicare.gov or contact your local insurance agent.